 Since CSG construction period (2015 - now): Dalby's diverse economy buffered the impact of ceasing CSG construction.
-Nevertheless, incomes of some have dropped dramatically; reductions of 50-70% were mentioned.
 High wages are seen to create false expectations about value of labour as people returning to non-CSG jobs still expect high wages.
-The return from overinflated incomes has created financial and emotional stress for families.
+Downturn in manufacturing due to drought, however, some businesses have expanded outside of Dalby/SEQ to customers all over Australia.